KaisTahar/cordDqChecker/README.md

   | duplicated RD cases |  number of duplicated RD cases per year in a given data set |
   | ambiguous RD cases | number of ambiguous RD cases per year in a given data set |

-- The following references are required to assess the quality of Orphacoding and can be easily updated with new versions: (1) The standard [Alpha-ID-SE](https://github.com/KaisTahar/cordDqChecker/blob/bmc_dqTools/Local/Data/refData/icd10gm2022_alphaidse_edvtxt.txt) terminology [1], and (2) the reference list for [standardized tracer diagnoses](https://github.com/KaisTahar/cordDqChecker/blob/bmc_dqTools/Local/Data/refData/Tracerdiagnosen_AlphaID-SE-2022.csv) provided in [2].
+- The following references are required to assess the quality of Orphacoding and can be easily updated with new versions: (1) The standard [Alpha-ID-SE](https://github.com/KaisTahar/cordDqChecker/blob/bmc_dqTools/Local/Data/refData/icd10gm2022_alphaidse_edvtxt.txt) terminology [3], and (2) the reference list for [standardized tracer diagnoses](https://github.com/KaisTahar/cordDqChecker/blob/bmc_dqTools/Local/Data/refData/Tracerdiagnosen_AlphaID-SE-2022.csv).

+	[1] Tahar K, Martin T, Mou Y, Verbuecheln R, Graessner H, Krefting D. Rare Diseases in Hospital Information Systems — An Interoperable Methodology for Distributed Data Quality Assessments.
+[DOI: 10.1055/a-2006-1018](https://www.thieme-connect.de/products/ejournals/abstract/10.1055/a-2006-1018)

+	[2] Tahar K, Verbuecheln R, Martin T, Graessner H, Krefting D. Local Data Quality Assessments on EHR-Based Real-World Data for Rare Diseases.
+[DOI: 10.3233/SHTI230121](https://pubmed.ncbi.nlm.nih.gov/37203665/)

-	[1]   BfArM - Alpha-ID-SE [Internet].
+	[3] BfArM - Alpha-ID-SE [Internet].
 Available from: [BfArM](https://www.bfarm.de/EN/Code-systems/Terminologies/Alpha-ID-SE/_node.html)

-	[2]   Tahar K, Martin T, Mou Y, et al. Distributed Data Quality Assessment Across CORD-MI Consortia. [doi:10.3205/22gmds116](https://www.egms.de/static/en/meetings/gmds2022/22gmds116.shtml)

 ## 4. Note

--  You can also run `cordDqChecker-BMC` using Rstudio or Dockerfile.
+-  You can also run `CordDqChecker-BMC` using Rstudio or Dockerfile.
 When using Rstudio, all required packages should be installed automatically using the script [`installPackages.R`](https://github.com/KaisTahar/cordDqChecker/tree/bmc_dqTools/Local/R/installPackages.R).
 It should be noted that the `fhircrackr` package is only required to run DQ assessments on FHIR data.
-To avoid local dependency issues go to folder `./Local` and just run the command `sudo docker-compose up` to get `cordDqChecker` running
+To avoid local dependency issues go to folder `./Local` and just run the command `sudo docker-compose up` to get `CordDqChecker-BMC` running

 - The missing item rate is calculated based on [FHIR implementation guidlines](https://www.medizininformatik-initiative.de/en/basic-modules-mii-core-data-set) of the MII-CDS.
 Hence, mandatory items of the basic modules Person, Treatment Case, and Diagnosis are required

-- To cite `cordDqChecker-BMC`, please use the citation file [`CITATION.cff`](https://github.com/KaisTahar/cordDqChecker/blob/bmc_dqTools/CITATION.cff)
+- To cite `CordDqChecker-BMC`, please use the citation file [`CITATION.cff`](https://github.com/KaisTahar/cordDqChecker/blob/bmc_dqTools/CITATION.cff)

 See also: [`CORD-MI`](https://www.medizininformatik-initiative.de/de/CORD)